 Stark law, on the other hand, is more narrow and only applies to Medicare and Medicaid.
 I find the following “cheat sheet” created by a subdivision of the Office of Inspector General to be helpful in understanding AKS and Stark and the differences between the two:

 One other important aspect of Stark is that is considered “strict liability,” whereas AKS requires a proving of a “knowing and willful” action.

 Feel free to print off the above chart for your reference.
 However, see that little asterisk at the bottom of the chart?
 It applies here as well.

-Posted on January 23, 2017, in Anti Kickback, Audits, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, Healthcare.gov, HHS, HMS, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Spending, Medicare, Medicare Attorney, Medicare Audits, Office of Inspector General, Pharmacy, Physicians, Prescription Drugs, Primary Care, Primary Care Physicians, Secretary of Health and Human Services, Stark Law and tagged AKS, Anti Kickback, Anti-Kickback and Stark law, Federal healthcare program, Federal law, Health care, Medicaid, Medicare, Office of Inspector General, Private payors, Safe harbor exceptions, Safe harbors, Stark, Starl law.
+Posted on January 23, 2017, in Anti-Kickback and Stark law, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Spending, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Office of Inspector General, Pharmacy, Physicians, Prescription Drugs, Primary Care, Primary Care Physicians, Secretary of Health and Human Services, Stark Law and tagged AKS, Anti-Kickback and Stark law, Anti-Kickback and Stark Law, Federal healthcare program, Federal law, Health care, Medicaid, Medicare, Office of Inspector General, Private payors, Safe harbor exceptions, Safe harbors, Stark, Starl law.
 Bookmark the permalink.
-4 Comments.
+10 Comments.